Dyalog/ullu/readme.md

 ## BlackBox tests

-Black box Functional and performance testing of the membership function in Dyalog APL
+Black box Functionality and performance testing of the membership function in Dyalog APL

 This repository is has 2 notebooks:

-- [funcTest.ipynb](./funcTest.ipynb): Which contains the functional tests for the membership function
+- [funcTest.ipynb](./funcTest.ipynb): Which contains the functionality tests(unit tests) for the membership function
 - [perfTest.ipynb](./perfTest.ipynb): Which contains the performance tests for the membership function

 ## Configuration